 ATRS has a 10-year T-DROP program, a post 10-year T-DROP program, and the Cash Balance Account (CBA) for members retiring from T-DROP that has guaranteed interest rates for life that go as high as 4%.
+An important additional benefit of using the CBA versus transferring funds to another administrator is that funds can be withdrawn from the CBA as early as age 55 without the 10% early withdrawal penalty that usually is applied until age 591/2.
 ATRS pays between 2% and 6% interest on T-DROP balances during the 10-year accrual period, and between 4% and 6% on post 10-year T-DROP balances each fiscal year, depending upon investment returns.